MikeFernandez-Pro/Libasm/README.md

 # Libasm
-An initiation of the assembly language
+The purpose of this project was to become familiar with assembly language by creating simple assembly functions as strlen, strcpy, strcmp, write, read and strdup.